xled/xled-shell/README.md

 $ ./all 192.168.4.1
 ```

-Wrapper of previous script that also writes output to filename that consists of
+Wrapper of the previous script that also writes output to a filename in
-device name and firmware version:
+`gathered/` directory that consists of device ID and firmware version:

 ```
 $ ./gather 192.168.4.1